Deepened Graph Auto-Encoders Help Stabilize and Enhance Link Prediction: Experiments

-Firstly we compare three standard benchmark datasets, including Cora, Citeseer, and Pubmed~\cite{Sen2008}, which are widely used in GNNs.
-For further validating the performa of our deep extensions, we use other three datasets: Chameleon~\cite{Rozemberczki2020}, Texas, and Wisconsin~\cite{Pei2020}.
-We summarize the statistics of these datasets in Table~\ref{datasets}.
+\paragraph{Datasets Used.} Firstly, we employ three standard benchmark datasets, i.e., Cora, Citeseer, and Pubmed; then, we also evaluate our deep extensions on three webpage-related datasets.
+We summarize the data statistics in Table~\ref{datasets}.